 Suspect accused in fatal hit-and-run of Spanish radio DJ turns self in to police

 The suspect accused in the fatal hit-and-run in Brooklyn that took the life of a popular Spanish radio DJ has turned himself over to police Friday, the NYPD has confirmed.
-Kevin Ozoria, 27 of New York is facing charges for leaving the scene of an accident and tampering with physical evidence, police say.
+The suspect is accused in the death of Jean Paul Guerrero,39, of Harlem, who police say was fatally struck by a car early Monday morning after leaving a Brooklyn nightclub where he was performing.

 Start the conversation, or Read more at News12.com.